Betty Ross: Return

-However, Banner begins dying as a result of being physically separated from the Hulk.
+However, Banner begins dying as a result of being separated from the Hulk.
 The two are secretly merged once more.
 Betty soon discovers this.
 General Ross later dies before his daughter's eyes, sacrificing his life to destroy an unnamed mutant that nearly killed both Betty and Banner seeking a strong host to whom to be parasitically linked.

-Betty becomes distraught on learning that Banner had sometimes consciously triggered his transformation in the past and is willing to become the Hulk in order to deal with very menacing threats.
+Betty becomes distraught on learning that Banner had sometimes consciously triggered his transformation in the past and is willing to become the Hulk to deal with menacing threats.
 Betty leaves her husband and returns to Ramon, but then changes her mind and abandons Ramon as well.
 She is then captured by the Leader, who sets her free after learning that she is pregnant with Banner's child, but after being tormented with terrible nightmares by the demons Nightmare and D'Spayre, Betty loses her unborn baby.

-She is eventually reunited with Banner, but soon afterward the Hulk seemingly perishes in a tremendous explosion at Gammatown.
+She is eventually reunited with Banner, but soon afterward the Hulk is seemingly killed in an explosion at Gammatown.
 Believing Banner and the Hulk dead, Betty leaves for New York City, where she eventually begins training to become a nun.
 Betty spends some months in a convent to recover from the ordeal, but eventually reunites with Banner.
-They spend years living together as fugitives until the Hulk's enemy the Abomination uses his own blood to poison Betty, which would appear to be the work of the Hulk himself (due to the high levels of gamma radiation present in both of their bodies).
+They spend years living together as fugitives until the Hulk's enemy the Abomination uses his own blood to poison Betty, which would appear to be the work of the Hulk himself.
 Betty is placed in cryogenic suspension by her father.

-In a later retconned story arc, Betty is seemingly revived by the Leader, undergoes surgery which considerably alters her appearance, is granted superhuman strength; and for a time aids her fugitive husband as his shadowy contact, Mr. Blue.
+In a later story arc, Betty is seemingly revived by the Leader, undergoes surgery which considerably alters her appearance, is granted superhuman strength, and adopts the alias "Mr. Blue".
+However, this is later revealed to be a hallucination created by Nightmare.

-Her resurrection is later revealed as a reality-distorting hallucination created by Nightmare, who supposedly raped her in her sleep to conceive his daughter, Daydream.